Skip to main content

 Inclusive Procurement Launchpad Project

-Through the Inclusive Procurement Launchpad, G3ict provides technical assistance to city procurement leaders, helping them adapt and adopt policies that ensure accessible digital services.
+Supported by funding and expertise from Microsoft Corporation, the Inclusive Procurement Launchpad provides technical assistance to city procurement leaders as they adapt and adopt policies that ensure accessible digital services.

 AI Inclusive Urban Sidewalks Project

-The AI for Inclusive Urban Sidewalks addresses one of the biggest challenges facing persons with disabilities in cities worldwide: sidewalk accessibility and mobility barriers.
+The AI for Inclusive Urban Sidewalks addresses a major challenge for persons with disabilities in cities: sidewalk accessibility and mobility barriers.

 Working with five cities, G3ict has collected and openly shared pedestrian accessibility data, focusing on solutions such as: